rluce/gurobi-machinelearning/docs/notebooks/myst/adversarial_mnist.md

 +++ {"slideshow": {"slide_type": "slide"}}

-Create a matrix variable `x` corresponding to the new input of the neural network we want to compute and a `y` variables for the output of the neural network.
+Create a matrix variable `x` corresponding to input of the neural network and a matrix variable `y` corresponding to the output of the neural network.
 Those variables should have respectively the shape of the example we picked and the shape of the return value of `predict_proba`.